-As a child, Mohammed Ait Amghar, a shopkeeper from the Azilal region in Morocco, could only speak his native language, Amazigh.
+As a child, Mohammed Ait Amghar, a shopkeeper from the Azilal region in Morocco, could only speak his native language, Tamazight.
 In 1982, when he was 8 years old, he felt unwell in class, his teacher sarcastically asked him in colloquial Moroccan Arabic (Darjah), “Have you eaten bran?” referring to livestock feed.
 Mohammed, who had limited Arabic skills, misunderstood the question and the sarcasm in it, innocently replied “Yes.”
 This incident led to bullying from his classmates at school and had a profound impact on his life, as he shared with Global Voices:

 “ⴰⵔ ⴱⴰⵀⵔⴰ ⵜⵜⵎⵏⴰⵍⴰⵏ ⵉⵎⵙⵍⵎⴰⵣⵉⵖⵏ ⴽⵔⴰ ⵏ ⵡⴰⴷⴷⴰⴷ ⴳ ⵉⴳⴳⵓⵜ ⵓⵣⵓⵅⵓ, ⵙ ⵍⴰⵡⴰⵏⵏ ⴰⴽⴽⵯ ⴰⴷⴷⴰⵢ ⵜⵜⵎⵉⵇⵇⵉⵔⵏ ⴰⴽⴷ ⵉⴳⴷⵓⴷⵏ ⵙⴰⵡⴰⵍⵏⵉⵏ ⵙ ⵜⵓⵜⵍⴰⵢⵜ ⵜⴰⵄⵕⴰⴱⵜ, ⴰⵢⵏⵏⴰ ⴰⵙⵏ ⵉⵜⵜⵙⵔⴰⴳⵏ ⴳ ⵓⵖⵓⵏⴼⵓ ⵙⴳ ⵜⵓⵜⵍⴰⵢⵜ ⵜⴰⵢⵎⵎⴰⵜ ⵏⵏⵙⵏ ⴷ ⵜⵔⵡⵍⴰ ⵙⴳ ⵓⵙⵙⵎⵔⵙ ⵏⵏⵙ.”

-Amazigh speakers often face difficult situations, especially when interacting with Arabic-speaking communities.
+Tamazight speakers often face difficult situations, especially when interacting with Arabic-speaking communities.
 This can lead to them feeling bullied and discouraged from using their native language.
 As a result, they may develop an aversion to speaking it openly.

-Over time, many native Amazigh in North Africa have lost their proficiency in the Amazigh language as a result of historical and sociocultural factors like Phoenician dominance, Roman occupation, Islamic conquest, and, later, French colonization.
+Over time, many native Amazigh in North Africa have lost their proficiency in the Tamazight language as a result of historical and sociocultural factors like Phoenician dominance, Roman occupation, Islamic conquest, and, later, French colonization.

 The declaration of incoming languages like French and Arabic as official languages in addition to modern social and economic factors further led to the marginalization of Amazigh culture and language, restricting its presence in public life, and limiting access to information and services.
 As a consequence, Amazigh has transformed from a practical communication tool into a symbol of identity for the Amazigh people.

-Amazigh at a glance
+Tamazight at a glance

-- Number of Amazigh variations: 40
+- Number of Tamazight variations: 40

 - Number of dialects: 5